 The UK NHS constitution, published in 2012, said:

 Rehabilitation is essential to achieve the second purpose: “… and, when we cannot fully recover, to stay as well as we can to the end of our lives.”
-For rehabilitation to help the very many patients who ‘cannot fully recover’, and also the group who have losses from birth, the NHS needs a focused rehabilitation service in which all staff have specific expertise in rehabilitation in addition to their professional expertise.
+For rehabilitation to help the many patients who ‘cannot fully recover’.
+In addition, the NHS has a responsibility for people who have losses from birth.
+To fulfil this duty, the NHS needs a focused rehabilitation service in which all staff have specific expertise in rehabilitation in addition to their professional expertise.
 At present only doctors have specific training in rehabilitation.

-Therefore, one of the objectives of the site is to explain, advocate for, promote, improve access to, and generally raise awareness of rehabilitation as a healthcare activity that requires specific expertise over and above the specific professional expertise of the healthcare professions involved.
-This site is independent of any specific profession, and will encourage the development of rehabilitation knowledge and skills across all professions.
+Therefore, one of the site’s objectives is to explain, advocate for, promote, improve access to, and generally raise awareness of rehabilitation as a healthcare activity requiring specific expertise over and above the specific professional expertise of the healthcare professionals involved.
+This site is independent of any specific profession and will encourage the development of rehabilitation knowledge and skills across all professions.

 Why should you care?

-Almost everyone will, at some point, probably need some rehabilitation, and everyone will certainly know someone who could benefit from it.
-Therefore rehabilitation matters to everyone:
+Almost everyone will, at some point, need some rehabilitation, and everyone will certainly know someone who could benefit from it.
+Therefore, rehabilitation matters to everyone: